Adolf Opálka: Operation Anthropoid

 Operation Anthropoid involved a plot to kill Reinhard Heydrich, the Reichsprotektor of wartime Bohemia and Moravia with a modified anti-tank grenade.
-After the mission was carried out, Opálka and his six fellow combatants (Josef Bublík, Jozef Gabčík, Jan Hrubý, Jan Kubiš, Josef Valčík, and Jaroslav Švarc) were tracked to the Church of St. Cyril and St. Methodious in Prague.
+After the mission was carried out, Opálka and his six fellow combatants (Josef Bublík, Jozef Gabčík, Jan Hrubý, Jan Kubiš, Josef Valčík, and Jaroslav Švarc) were tracked to the Church of St. Cyril and St. Methodius in Prague.
 At 16:15 on 18 June 1942, the church was besieged by 800 soldiers of the German army and Waffen-SS.
 After a seven-hour fight, the outnumbered group of paratroopers fell.
 All died, including First Lieutenant Adolf Opálka who, injured by shrapnel, committed suicide.
+He is buried at the Ďáblice Cemetery in Prague.

 Shortly after his departure, on his 27th birthday, Opálka wrote of homesickness:

 After the mission of the paratroopers, the Nazis unleashed strong reprisals.
 Opálka's aunt, Marie Opálková, was executed in Mauthausen on 24 October 1942.
 His father, Viktor Jarolím, was also killed.